pravinyo/website/_posts/2026-09-07-vibe-engineering-intro.md

 ## Prerequisites

-- Design Patterns Module (all four posts)
+- Standard design-pattern vocabulary — SOLID, Dependency Inversion, Factory, Strategy, and the rest of the Gang of Four catalogue.
+Assumed here, not taught; [Refactoring Guru's catalogue](https://refactoring.guru/design-patterns) is a fast refresher if needed.
-- Architecture Module (all three posts)
+- Architecture Module (both posts: [Architecture Intro](/posts/architecture-intro/), [Data and AI Architectures](/posts/data-ai-architectures/))
 - Basic experience using any AI coding tool (GitHub Copilot, Claude Code, Cursor, etc.)

 ---

 ## Why This Module Exists in the Series

 By this point you have three tools that, together, tell you *what* good code looks like.
 [Agentic TDD](/posts/agentic-tdd-zero-code/) tells you whether a piece of code is **correct** — does it pass a test that defines the requirement, and is it built so a test even *can* be written against it?
-[Design Patterns](/posts/design-patterns-part-1/) tell you whether it's **well-structured** — does it avoid a god object, a missing abstraction, a hardcoded dependency?
+Design Patterns tell you whether it's **well-structured** — does it avoid a god object, a missing abstraction, a hardcoded dependency?
 [Software Architecture](/posts/architecture-intro/) tells you whether it **fits the system** — does it respect the boundary between layers, or the contract between services?

 None of those three posts told you *when* to apply that judgment against something an AI just handed you.
 Vibe Engineering is that moment, made repeatable.
 It isn't a fourth, separate skill — it's the first three, compressed into a checklist you run on every AI-generated diff before it becomes your responsibility.
 You'll see that directly below: every category on this module's checklists is a named idea from an earlier module, not a new one.